×

 10 Dos & 10 Don'ts To Follow When Attending A Wedding

-Weddings are a big moment in every couple's life, which means you should be respectful if you're lucky enough to attend their wedding.
-Weddings take months, maybe even years to plan, so you definitely don't want to be the one to mess things up!
-To give you a rundown on what to expect, here are 10 do's and 10 don'ts you should be following.
+Weddings are a big moment in every couple's life, which means you should always be respectful if you're lucky enough to make the attendance list.
+After all, weddings take months, maybe even years, to plan, so you definitely don't want to stick out like a sore thumb and mess anything up.
+To help you feel prepped to be the best guest ever, here are 10 dos and 10 don'ts you should always follow at any wedding.

 1. Dress Appropriately